Read Together · inkwool · Read Together · inkwool.com

 A better way to read with people.

-You'll stop texting spoilers.
-You'll stop waiting for the monthly meeting.
+No more spoilers in the group chat.
+No more waiting for the monthly meeting.
 This changes how it feels to share a book.

 iw